mingrammer/meetup-api/README.md

 ## What is this?

-This is simple meetup web service(api, frontend) + Slack bot hooking
+This is an API server for meetup service

 ## Maintainers